chancezhang1275/chancezhang1275/repo-planning.md

 # Repo Planning

-The very basic idea conducting all my projects is quite simple.
+The very basic idea of conducting all my projects is quite simple.

 >  First, struggle to get myself from the state of unknown unknown to the known unknown;
 >  Then, with effective planning, tackle those known unknowns to reach known known.